yaorg/node-measured/Readme.md

 * `update(value)` Updates the internal histogram with `value` and marks one event on the internal meter.

+## Todo

+* Implement a graphite reporter and feature it in the usage section.

 ## License

 This module is licensed under the MIT license.